Diagnostic methods used for FeL.

 IFAT (cut off: 1:80)

-Cytological evaluation of skin, mucosal or mucocutaneous lesion, lymph node and bone marrow smears (Figure 7)
+Cytological evaluation of any skin, mucosal or muco-cutaneous lesion, lymph node and bone marrow smears (Fig. 9)

-Histological evaluation of skin, mucosal or muco-cutaneous biopsied lesions (± IHC and/or PCR)
+Histological evaluation of any skin, mucosal or muco-cutaneous biopsied lesions (± IHC and/or PCR)

-PCR from skin, mucosal or muco-cutaneous lesion, lymph node, bone marrow, blood, conjunctival and oral swabs
+PCR from any skin, mucosal or muco-cutaneous lesion, lymph node, bone marrow, blood, conjunctival and oral swabs

-Culture of skin, mucosal or mucocutaneous lesion, lymph node, bone marrow and blood samples
+Culture of any skin, mucosal or muco-cutaneous lesion, lymph node, bone marrow, blood samples

 DAT: direct agglutination test; ELISA: enzyme-linked immunosorbent assay; IFAT: indirect fluorescence antibody test; IHC: immunohistochemistry; PCR: polymerase chain reaction.

-To confirm diagnosis, a quantitative serological test or Western blot should be performed in sera from cats with clinical signs or clinicopathological abnormalities compatible with FeL.
-However, in case of negative or low-positive antibody titers, a parasitological technique should be used to identify infection (cytology, histology, PCR or culture), before discharging diagnosis.
+To confirm diagnosis, a quantitative serological test or Western blot should be performed in sera from cats with risk of exposure to Leishmania infection and clinical signs or clinicopathological abnormalities compatible with leishmaniosis.
+However, in case of negative or low-positive antibody titers, a parasitological technique should be used to identify infection (cytology, histology, PCR), before discharging diagnosis.

-Evaluation of Leishmania-specific serology and PCR techniques (blood, lymph nodes or conjunctival swabs) are recommended in the following special situations in endemic areas:
+Point-of-care tests validated to detect anti-L. infantum antibodies in cats are currently not available.
+The screening of clinically healthy cats by means of Leishmania-specific serology and PCR techniques (blood, lymph nodes or conjunctival swabs) is recommended in the following special situations in endemic areas:

 - Blood donors